 - Describe something that you like about yourself.

-Gratitude is an important and powerful emotion that contributes to our overall happiness and helps build stronger connections with others.
-Reminding ourselves of everything we have to be grateful for is a powerful way to increase feelings of happiness and abundance.
+Gratitude is a powerful and vital emotion that contributes to our overall happiness and helps build stronger connections with others.
+Reminding ourselves of everything we have to be grateful for is a powerful way to increase feelings of joy and abundance.

 “Gratitude makes sense of your past, brings peace for today, and creates a vision for tomorrow.”